A VARK Business Profile

 e.g. Those who have a single preference have a number of stances.
 They may choose to use only their preferred mode for making major decisions and for learning.
 They say they are indecisive and confused when information comes to them in other modes.
 Having made their decisions using just one mode, they may be less confident that it is the “right” one than those who have used many modes to check their understanding. etc.

 Section C: Your personal profile in relation to the latest data from the VARK database

 Your Aural/Oral preference is very strong.
 Your score of 12 is well ahead of the other modes.
-In our April- June 2005 database of 19000 people, only 3% of respondents were in the same category as you – with an Aural preference – and yours is Very Strong.
+In our April- June database, only 3% of respondents were in the same category as you – with an Aural preference – and yours is Very Strong.
 Others may have Aural as a secondary preference or part of a multimodal set of preferences but those who are mild, strong or very strong in their Aural preferences are a small group. etc.

 Section D: Graphs and Tables

 The most recent graph of preferences and a table showing percentages with a similar profile to you are inserted here.